sezanzeb/input-remapper/HELP.md

 11 = Shift_L
 ```

 done.
 Without crashing X. Without printing generic useless errors.
+Without
-If it was
+colliding with other devices using the same keycodes.
+If it was that easy,
-that easy, an app to map keys would have already existed.
+an app to map keys would have already existed.

 # Folder Structure of Key Mapper in /usr